Statistics and research release

 Diagnostic and Statistical Manual of Mental Disorders, 4th Edition (DSM-IV)

-Used in the Health Survey for England, Scottish Health Survey and the Welsh Problem gambling Survey.
+Used in the Health Survey for England, Scottish Health Survey and the Welsh Problem Gambling Survey but it is not included within the GSGB.

 The DSM-IV screening instrument is based on criteria from the fourth edition of the Diagnostic and Statistical Manual of the American Psychiatric Association (DSM-IV) (opens in new tab).
 The DSM-IV criteria form a tool created for diagnosis by clinicians of pathological gambling, and were not intended for use as a screening instrument among the general population in its original format.